 3. Focus on the Leafy Produce

 Most gardening experts recommend that you focus on the leaves and not the fruits.
-You can get your gardening guide in the link provided and know other things that you need to focus on for a more bountiful harvest.
+You can get your gardening guide in the link provided and learn things that you need to focus on for a more bountiful harvest.
 If you decide to have plenty of edibles, the leaves are the best place to start.

 The edibles have basic life cycles.
 They start their lives with a single seed.
 Then the roots grow, followed by the stems, leaves, flowers, and fruits if they make them.
 Then the seedling creation starts the process once again.